 Also Read: Our blog on Raw material pricing dynamics: Taking a bird’s eye view using causal loop diagram.
-The blog provides the basic understanding on how raw material prices alter and subsequently how industries get affected due to disruptions such as war.
+The blog provides the basic understanding on how raw material and commodity prices alter and subsequently how industries get affected due to disruptions such as war.

 Global crude oil prices cross $100 per barrel mark for the first time since 2014, shortage of palladium and neon exacerbates semiconductor shortage, prices of soaps and plastics will rise and many more yet to come.
 All of these impacts are due to the Russia-Ukraine war.
 The Russia-Ukraine war has created a supply shortage across various commodities and will affect industries and common people across the world.

-- Impact on steel market
+Impact on steel market

 To diversify its supply sources, the Ministry of Steel of Republic of India signed a Memorandum of Understanding (MoU) with the Ministry of Energy of Russian Federation in July 2021 for cooperation regarding coking coal.
 This MoU will reduce dependence on select countries.
 Also, as Russia is geographically closer to India, per-tonne cost of steel production can be reduced.
 Due to economic sanctions imposed on Russia, India will face difficulty in diversifying its supply sources.

-- Impact on Aluminum market
+Impact on the Aluminum commodity market

 Analyst at domestic brokerage firm Motilal Oswal believes that the sanctions on Russia will impact the prices of aluminum positively.
 Russia accounted for 9-10% of global aluminum exports in 2020.
 The sanctions on RUSAL will intensify the already existing supply crunch in the market.
 India is a net exporter of aluminum and companies such as Hindalco, NALCO, and Vedanta will benefit from the elevated aluminum prices.
 These companies can fill the supply gaps that will be created in the market.

-- Impacts due to rise in crude oil prices
+Impact due to rise in crude oil prices

 Global crude oil prices breached $100 per barrel for the first time since 2014 after Russia launched an attack on Ukraine.
 India is a major importer of oil and sources over 80% of its needs through imports.
 India imports only 2% of its crude oil from Russia making it less vulnerable to supply disruptions.
 However, the country is susceptible to the global price rise.

-- Impact on auto and semiconductor industry
+Impact on auto and semiconductor industry

 Russia and Ukraine, both are suppliers of key raw materials used in production of semiconductor chips i.e. palladium and neon.
 Russia controls as much as 44% of global palladium supplies and Ukraine produces 70% of global supply of neon.
 This war will lead to a shortage of chip supply for auto industries and could impact their production.